Toby-Sanders-101/Callywith_College_Raspberry_Pi_Competition_2024/README.md

       + The `gotonextentry()` method is a simple sub-routine that is only used to improve the UX.
 It allows the user to press Enter to move between buttons and textboxes
       + The `changestateto(state)` method is a quick way of disabling or enabling the window.
 It's used to prevent the user from interacting with the window while they are supposed to be using the Pico's sensors
       + Both the `getblood()` and `getair()` methods work by first using a 'messagebox' to inform the user of what to do, then disabling the window.
 Next it gets the data (via the Connection class) and finally it enables the window again
       + The `submit()` method first checks that all the data is present (presence check), then it terminates the socket connection to the Pico and prepares the GUI for the 'results' screen.
-Next, it performs all teh necessary calculations on the data and finally it outputs the results and suggestions to the window
+Next, it performs all the necessary calculations on the data and finally it outputs the results and suggestions to the window
+      + The `loadharryfr()` method is called by pressing the **Ask Harry...** button.
+It clears the tkinter window and creates the appropriate widgets so the user can interact with the ChatBot
+      + `getanswer()` is a simple method that is called by pressing the **Get answer** button.
+First, it disables the window.
+Then, it checks that the ChatBot has loaded and that the entry isn't empty (presence check).
+Next, if everything is OK, it gets an answer from the ChatBot using the text in the entry box.
+After which it updates the label appropriately, and finally, the window is enabled again
++ harry.py
+   + Harry (class) - This is the ChatBot
+      + The `__init__()` method creates and trains the bot
+      + The `getanswer(question)` function gets the response from the bot and returns it
-+ main.py - This handles the co-ordination between the GUI and the Connection classes through the use of threading: a thread is created to run the GUI, then once that has loaded fully, the main thread starts attempting to connect to the Pico and uses recursion to ensure that it continues to make attempts until it successfully connects
++ main.py - This handles the co-ordination between the GUI, the Harry and the Connection classes through the use of threading: a thread is created to run the GUI, then once that has loaded fully, another thread is made to load/train the ChatBot (Harry), meanwhile the main thread starts attempting to connect to the Pico and uses recursion to ensure that it continues to make attempts until it successfully connects
 + socket_client.py
    + Connection (class) - This class handles all communication with the Pico
       + The `__init__()` method attempts to connect to the Pico (at port 80 on whatever IP address you've specified in line 9) through the **socket** module